atbcb/ICTTestingBaseline/docs/22Stylesheet.md

 Meaningful page content inserted by CSS using `:before` or `:after`

 ### Test Instructions
-1. Check that equivalent information from meaningful CSS content is available without the CSS content
+1. Check that equivalent information provided by meaningful CSS content is available without the CSS content
 1. Check that the equivalent information meets the following criteria:
     1. Presents the same information as the meaningful CSS content
     1. Is able to substitute for the meaningful CSS content